iLCSoft/MarlinKinfitProcessors/README.md

 * SimpleVertex: this performs a simple space-point fit of two charged tracks to a single vertex.
 It assumes events with two tracks (e.g. the single k0short events in example_data/kaon0S_DST.slcio)

+* Pi0Fitter: provides a first example of how to use MassConstraintFitter.

 ## License and Copyright
 Copyright (C), MarlinKinfitProcessors Authors